PundarikakshNTripathi/ByteOrbit-Hackarena2025/README.md

 **Built with ❤️ for better communities**

-For the complete experience, navigate to the `frontend/` directory and follow the QUICKSTART.md guide.
+For the complete experience and detailed setup instructions, see [frontend/FRONTEND_DOCUMENTATION.md](./frontend/FRONTEND_DOCUMENTATION.md).

 Happy coding! 🎉